ThornTechPublic/EmailNotificationLambda/README.md

 2. run `pipenv install -r src/requriement.txt`

 ## Shared Module
-All cloud providers use the `src/main/res/` module and its contents for pgp decryption.
+All cloud providers use the `src/main/res/` module and its contents for sending emails.
 Before deploying to any cloud provider you should copy the contents of the res directory into the provider specific res directory.